DataAnalyticsinStudentHands/HNETDataMaps/README.md

-# HNETDataMaps backendImportOld
+# HNETDataMaps backendImport5minute Data

-This is the backend aggregation for older data for a data processing framework for atmospheric sensors who can monitor and edit their data.
+This is the backend to import data from atmospheric sensors who can monitor that doesn't need aggregationand.

 The documentation for end users can be found in the Wiki.

 The following instructions are for developers who want to setup their own version.
-This is a Node framework.
-We abandoned meteor for performance on this branch.
+This is a simple Node based app.

 ## Prerequisites